 11. Lawn chair.

-Totally optional, but I was jealous of the people who used them last year, so from now on I’ll always take one.
+I’m always jealous of the people who bring a lawn chair.
 There are picnic benches around, but finding an actual place to sit on them is harder than you’d think since everyone flocks to the few seats available.

 Cold weather makes the nose run, so nip that issue and stash some little packs of tissue in your bag.
 Your nose will thank you.

 I know I’ve mentioned this already, but it’s very, very dark before the sun peeks over the Sandia Mountains, and with the exception of the glow from a few balloons getting ready to launch, you may want a headlamp or at least a flashlight to find your way around.